JohnMulligan/Special-Collections/documentation.md

 - OMEKA_(ADMIN|CONTRIB|GUEST)_CREDENTIAL: the access key that should be used to connect to Omeka for the role.
 - SERVER_PORT: the port where the Special Collections web server should use.
-- BASE_URL: the base url of the Special Collections site.
+- BASE_URL: the base url of the Special Collections site (omitting the protocol).
 - JWT_SECRET: the secret key used in the JSON Web Token signing and verification.
 The documentation for the package we use can be found [here](https://www.npmjs.com/package/jsonwebtoken).
 A strong key should be